lsst-sqre/checkerboard/README.md

 * `/`: returns `OK` (used by Google Container Engine Ingress healthcheck)

 * `/ghslacker`: returns a JSON object containing all known maps.
-The Slack user is the key, and the GitHub user (or, more generally, the contents of the field specified in the service) is the value.
+The Slack user ID is the key, and the GitHub username (or, more generally, the contents of the field specified in the service) is the value.

-* `/ghslacker/slack/<user>`: returns a JSON object whose key is `<user>` and whose value is the corresponding GitHub user.
-Returns a 404 if either the user is not found, or there is no corresponding GitHub user.
+* `/ghslacker/slack/<user>`: returns a JSON object whose key is `<user>` (which is a Slack `id` (*not* `name`), and whose value is the corresponding GitHub user.
+Returns a 404 if either the user ID is not found, or there is no corresponding GitHub user.

-* `/ghslacker/github/<user>`: returns a JSON object whose value is `<user>` and whose key is the corresponding Slack user.
+* `/ghslacker/github/<user>`: returns a JSON object whose value is `<user>` and whose key is the corresponding Slack user `id`.
 Returns a 404 if there is no GitHub username <user> mapped to a Slack user.

 ### Returned Structure